zbouvier/CDAHIdeas/cdaideas.md

+Newest Datasets/Possible Datasets: LMPD Gun Intake,  Emergency Services, Firefight data,

+Ideas involving the newer datasets:
+__4):__ Create a 3d data visualization of the firefight data, possibly with clickable points explaining cause, and outcome.

+__5):__ Some sort of application or skill that can email you the emergency broadcast, using the city ESA in text form

+        • If made into a sort of Alexa skill, could possibly ask for the last emergency broadcast, too.

+__6):__

 ***_Big ideas that I don't think are possible but are really cool nonetheless (not possible meaning that it isn't on the datasets, nor is it necessarily always local, were thought of)_***

 •A: Find a dataset of local towings near Louisville, and display cars by their liscense plate to see if it was stolen, just towed, or otherwise.